vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 ### Manual addition of the defected area.

-In cases where the above mentioned aglorithm fails to recognize the defect, it could be usefull to manually sircle the defected area.
+In cases where the above-mentioned algorithm fails to recognize the defect, it could be useful to manually circle the defected area.
 Directly on the image.
 This is demonstrated in the figure below.
-First, the total area of the drawdonw (or the region of interest) should be chosen.
+First, the total area of the drawdown (or the region of interest) should be chosen.
 Then, the defects can be circled manually by drawing the rectangles on the image.
 The table will be updated with the newly highlighted defects and their corresponding areas.

 ```Matlab